dceliano/ece281/README.md

 This repository was previously the repo for all of my code in ece281, where all the files were hosted on a private github repo (known as GitLab and run on the servers at USAFA - my folder used to be called myGitLab)).

-You can probably still see the git log and also the address of the old repo.
-Today, on 27 Oct 2017, I am moving the files to bitbucket.
+You can still see the git log and also the address of the old repo if you dig around a little bit.